openstack/magnum/etc/magnum/templates/heat-kubernetes/README.md

 ### Guest image

 These templates will work with either CentOS Atomic Host or Fedora 21 Atomic.
-You will need an image dated later than 2015-01-01, or you will need to create an image that includes Flannel by booting an existing image, running `atomic ugprade`, and saving the new image.
+You will need an image dated later than 2015-01-20 in order to have both the `flannel` package installed and the appropriately configured `docker.service` unit.

 You can enable the VXLAN backend for flannel by setting the "flannel_use_vxlan" parameter to "true", but I have run into kernel